Porkchop13/Rummy-500-Scoring/README.md

 3. View the scoreboard to track progress
 4. End the game when finished
 5. Review game history
+6. Initiate a multiplayer game and connect to the signaling server

 ## Project Structure